timothepearce/laravel-time-series-docs/docs/getting-started/query-your-projections.md

 The `start_date` and `end_date` let you **plot your segment on a time axis**, as well as the `content` array which is the entry point to all data stored by the projection.

-### Get a time-series from the projection model
+### Get a time series from the projection model

-To get a time-series from a projection model, use the `toTimeSeries` method:
+To get a time series from a projection model, use the `toTimeSeries` method:

 ```php
 MyProjection::period('1 day')